apache/eventmesh-site/docs/design-document/03-connect/12-chatgpt-connector.md

 - Please configure the source connector in `/resource/source-config.yml`:
   - `connectorConfig`
     - `connectorName`, name of the connector.
-    - (required) `path`, path of the API.
+    - `path`, path of the API.
-    - (required) `port`, port of the API.
+    - `port`, port of the API.
     - `idleTimeout`, idle TCP connection timeout in seconds.
-A connection will timeout and be closed if no data is received nor sent within the `idleTimeout` seconds.
 The default is 0, which means don't timeout.
     - `proxyEnable`, Proxy switch for openai request, default false.
     - `parsePromptFileName`, parse prompt template required by the user to use the parse request, default to the "prompt" file in the resource folder.
   - `openaiConfig`
     - (required) `token`, token of the openai
-    - (required) `model`, model of the openai
+    - `model`, model of the openai
     - `timeout`, openai connection timeout in seconds.
+The default is 0, which means don't timeout.
     - `temperature`, https://platform.openai.com/docs/api-reference/chat/create `temperature`.
     - `maxTokens`, https://platform.openai.com/docs/api-reference/chat/create `max_tokens`.
     - `frequencyPenalty`, https://platform.openai.com/docs/api-reference/chat/create `presence_penalty`.